ajroach42/ajroach42.github.io/_posts/2020-05-02-old-computers-and-gizmos-for-sale.md

 ## Amiga 2000

-with a CF card adapter (Working!) and a Video Toaster card (unknown condition, haven't had time to track down the video toaster software to test.)
+with a CF card adapter (Working!) and a Video Toaster card (unknown condition, haven’t had time to track down the video toaster software to test.)

+Boots, plays games, has a keyboard to ps/2 adapter and an optical mouse.

-$700 + shipping
+$750 + shipping

 ## Rockgen Amiga Genlock

-Basic Genlock.
-Tested with Amiga 2000.
-Lets you overlay the amiga's video on other video sources.
+Cheap, basic genlock.
+Works with the Amiga 2000, and should work with other amigas as well.
+Allows you to superimpose amiga graphics over a live video stream.

-$55 shipped in the US
+$50 shipped in the US

+## Panasonic AV Mixer- WJ-MX10

+This is a hardware video mixer, used to stabalize signals, generate special effects and transitions, and just generally manipulate multiple Composite video signals.

+$175 + shipping

 ## BASIC Engine Kits